kevingrewal/ThoughtSaverCodingChallenge2023/README.md

   - _Select 'private'_
   - Begin import (this should take less than a minute)

+- Feel free to leave comments in the app saying what you might do with more time (or write them in the answer to the first free text question if you prefer)

 - Edit this README.md with instructions for how to run your application

 # How to run this app